Koa1207/Mitron-Bank-Credit-cards-Strategy-Implementations/README.md

-#Mitron Bank's Credit card check
+Mitron Bank's Credit card check

 Business scope:

 Mitron Bank is a legacy financial institution headquartered in Hyderabad.
-They want to introduce a new line of credit cards, aiming to broaden its product offerings and reach in the financial market.
+Our goal is to introduce a new line of credit cards, aiming to broaden our product offerings and reach in the financial market.
 A sample dataset of 4000 customers across five cities on their online spend and other details has been provided.

+Table of contents:

 Ojectives: